marktech7/OSTICKET/Search-Patch-for-osTicket-1.8.md

   - Allows for partial word search
   - Uses AND logic
   - Does not depend on `ost__search` table
+  - Advanced search supported filters: topic, status

 The patch uses MySQL features GROUP_CONCAT, CONCAT and LIKE.
-It does not yet support any additional filters.

 ### MySQL Views
 You also need to create 2 views: